Gesh901/SyriaTel-Churn-Analysis/README.md

 ## Objectives

 Objectives for this analysis are as set out below:
- - Build a predictive model that has shows whether a customer will churn based on the customer data
+ - Build a predictive model that shows whether a customer will churn based on the customer data
  - Identify the key factors affecting customer churn amongst SyriaTel customers
  - Identify what aspects of SyriaTel services need more prioritization to prevent customer churn.